tomasherceg/dotvvm-docs/Pages/advanced-owin-security.md

 });
 ```

-In the login page, you have to verify the user credentials and create the IIdentity
-object that represents the logged user identity.
+In the login page, you have to verify the user credentials and create the `IIdentity` object that represents the logged user identity.
-Then you call the `SignIn` method:
+Typically, you want to use `ClaimsIdentity` for this purpose.
+Then, you can call the `OwinContext.Authentication.SignIn` method:

 ```CSHARP
 using System;